-It’s all very simple and intuitive.
+The Canary Pro is all very simple and intuitive.
 I love that the system is portable, so you could easily take it on holiday as a security system and also to keep an eye on other rooms in a rental property (are the kids out of bed?).
 For renters, it’s also a fab idea – no wiring needed, it’s just plug-and-go.

-I like that Canary can be set to activate only when you (or your phone, to be more specific) leave the house, although we found this a little bit hit or miss, and preferred to activate it when we went out, and turn it off when we came home.
-When you’re ay home, you can set the system up so it automatically turns everything off (privacy mode) or to still capture motion activity but without alerts to your device (this is called ‘disarmed mode’).
+I like that Canary Pro can be set to activate only when you (or your phone, to be more specific) leave the house, although we found this a little bit hit or miss, and preferred to activate it when we went out, and turn it off when we came home.
+When you’re at home, you can set the system up so it automatically turns everything off (privacy mode) or to still capture motion activity but without alerts to your device (this is called ‘disarmed mode’).
 If it’s disarmed, you’ll hear the occasional click as Canary does its thing.

-Paid v Free Plans
+Paid v Free Canary Plans